 Most delays at the border can be avoided by obtaining the necessary authorisations and providing properly completed documents at the right time.
 It is important to liaise with your overseas counterpart so that the exporter understands the documentary requirements.

 Authorised Economic Operator (AEO) status gives quicker access to some simplified customs procedures and, in some cases, the right to ‘fast-track’ your shipments through some customs procedures.
 There is guidance on achieving AEO status on the HMRC website.

 If you import from the EU you may be able to use Simplified Customs Declarations.

-There will be minimal change in the short term to current veterinary controls and requirements for notifications for seafood, including live seafood, imported directly from third countries outside the EU.
-The only difference will be that importers or their agents will have to use a new import notification system, called the Import of Products, Animals, Food and Feed System (IPAFFS), which will replace TRACES.
-The requirement for health certification and catch certification will remain unchanged.
+There will be minimal change in the short term to current veterinary controls and requirements for notifications for seafood, including live seafood, imported directly from countries outside the EU.

-A catch certificate and any supporting documents, validated by the country of export, will be required for most consignments of wild-caught seafood imported from the EU or elsewhere and for fish and fishery products landed directly into Great Britain by a non-UK flagged vessel.
+A validated catch certificate and any supporting documents will be required for most consignments of wild-caught seafood imported from the EU or elsewhere.
+Catch certification is also required for most fish and fishery products landed directly into Great Britain by non-UK flagged vessels.
 If the fish you’re importing into Great Britain has been caught by a vessel flagged to a country other than the exporting country, you will need the following documentation: